Fiery opening statements mark beginning of E. Jean Carroll battery and defamation trial against Trump | KRDO

 Carroll is expected to testify Wednesday, according to a source familiar with the matter.
 The first witness is expected to be Cheryl Beal, who worked at Bergdorf Goodman, the source said.

-“You’ll hear from Ms. Carroll herself,” Crowley said.
-“She’ll testify about the allegations and how Donald Trump responded with vicious lies meant to destroy her.”
+“You, of course, are going to hear from Ms. Carroll herself,” Crowley said.
+“She will testify about her traumatic encounter with Donald Trump, about her decision to stay silent so long, and about how when she finally did speak publicly, Donald Trump responded with vicious lies meant to destroy her.”

 Carroll will candidly acknowledge the shame she felt about the alleged assault and her decision not to come forward sooner.
 “How could she tell the world that she had been dumb enough to go into a dressing room with Donald Trump,” Carroll thought to herself, according to her attorney.